 Secondly you need to customize promotions specifically for each of your separate customer segments.
 For example, you could set up separate promotions for customers between the ages of 25 and 40, and customers between the ages of 57 and 75.
 This way you'll be able to offer each age group more relevant deals, and increase the likelihood of completing sales.

-Baby Boomers are also more likely to look at online reviews from trusted sources when making purchase decisions.
+Baby boomers are also more likely to look at online reviews from trusted sources when making purchase decisions.
 As a result, you may want to seek out partnerships with select third-party websites that can give trusted reviews of your products.
-This can help drive sales among the Baby Groomer age group.
+This can help drive sales among the baby boomer age group.

 Additionally, you may want to look into omnichannel strategy for sales and promotions.
 This will help you provide a consistent shopping experience across all platforms.

 While this is a good idea just for the sake of general accessibility and ease of use, it’s especially important when it comes to providing a consistent shopping experience for millennials.
 Out of all the current generations, millennials are the most likely to switch between different shopping channels when researching and buying a product.

 There are distinct millennial consumer behaviors and there are distinct baby boomer consumer behaviors.
 Knowing what they are and how they affect sales and promotions best practices is essential.
 Remember the following:

 Get expert insights & news on the latest promotion trends in our monthly newsletter.